This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If you’d like to learn how to polish your writing effectively, I wrote an article about helpful proofreading strategies.

-I hope this article has allowed you to see the importance of proofreading and how it adds immense value to any written document.
+I hope this article has helped you understand the importance of proofreading and how it adds immense value to any written document.

 Here’s to moving from one enjoyable reading experience to the next!